Welfare support

 Nightline

 Nightline is a completely independent listening, support and information service run for and by students at Oxford University and Oxford Brookes University.
-Nightine aims to provide every student in Oxford with the opportunity to talk to someone in confidence.
+Nightline aims to provide every student in Oxford with the opportunity to talk to someone in confidence.
 Nightline operates every night between 8pm and 8am from 0th-9th week.

 Website: Nightline